Learning nonlinear hybrid automata from input--output time-series data: HA Learning from Input--Output Trajectories

 If we have no prior knowledge of the system under learning, we infer assignments using linear regression, as mentioned above.
 However, even if the exact system dynamics are unknown, we often know how each variable behaves at jumps.
 For instance, it is reasonable to believe that a variable representing temperature is continuous; hence, it does not change its value at jumps.
 Such domain knowledge is helpful in inferring precise assignments rather than one using linear regression.

 To easily enforce the constraints from domain knowledge on variables, we extend our assignment inference to allow users to annotate each variable with types expressing how a variable is assumed to behave at jumps.
-We currently support the following types.

-\paragraph{No assignments} If a variable is continuous at a jump (e.g., the variable representing temperature mentioned above), one annotates the variable with ``no assignments''.
+We currently support the following types. \paragraph{No assignments} If a variable is continuous at a jump (e.g., the variable representing temperature mentioned above), one annotates the variable with ``no assignments''.
 For a variable $x$ with this annotation, the procedure above infers an assignment that does not change the value of $x$.
-For example, in the HA in the bouncing ball HA in~\cref{figure:bouncing_ball_example}, $x$ is a continuous variable while $v$ is not.